aritram1/learnJS/AJAX/How to use fetch API - A detail guide.md

 const REDIRECT = 'follow';
 ```

 The header and request body can also be created likewise.
 Request body is not applicable for GET type requests.

-In below code the first part creates a ```Header``` object with important properties (```content-type```, ```Authorization```)
+In below code
+- the first part creates a ```Header``` object with important properties (```Content-type```, ```Authorization```) to send in the request.
+Also it can contain any custom header attribute that we may require to send (see 3rd line below)
-- The second part represents request body.
+- the second part represents request body.
 It's simple now.
-Currently it sends only local time.
+Currently it sends a greeting message.
+It's not applicable for GET requests, so we changed the method to ```POST```.
 ```
 let HEADERS = new Headers({
   'Content-Type': 'text/plain',
-  'X-My-Custom-Header': 'value-v',
+  'My-Custom-Header': 'My-custom-value',
   'Authorization': 'Bearer ' + TOKEN
 });
+method = 'POST';
 const BODY = {
-  'localTime' : new Date()
+  'message' : 'Hello World'
 };
 ```
 💡 : Watch for the specific property names like ```method```, ```mode```, ```headers``` or ```body```.
 Get refrained from referencing them with another name/property.
 They are part of standard API.